 Here are my wine cork angels hanging on our Christmas tree.

 Aren’t they sweet?

-The perfect little accessory for a bottle of wine that you’re giving as a gift.
+The perfect accessory if you’re giving a bottle of wine as a gift.

 More Easy Homemade Ornaments: